Fast Adaptive Anti-Jamming Channel Access via Deep Q Learning and Coarse-Grained Spectrum Prediction: Fast Adaptive Anti-jamming Channel Access Approach

 where $F_a(\cdot)$ represents a joint decision function involving the predicted coarse-grained spectrum $\hat{\bf{c}}_n$ and Q-values $Q({\bf{S}}_n, a^u), \ \forall a^u \in \mathcal{A}^u$.
 Furthermore, one of the possible joint decision functions could take the form of

-where $\hat{\bf{c}}_n[a^u]$ denotes the $a^u$-th element of the predicted coarse-grained spectrum $\hat{\bf{c}}_n$.
+where $Q({\bf{S}}_n, a^u)$ denotes the predicted Q-value of channel $a^u$ under the current state ${\bf{S}}_n$, and $\hat{\bf{c}}_n[a^u]$ represents the predicted coarse-grained spectrum sample (in dBm) for channel $a^u$.
+This function is intended to prioritize channels that simultaneously offer high expected long-term reward and low predicted spectrum sample value.
+The denominator converts the spectrum sample value from dBm to mW, thereby aligning it with the magnitude of the Q-value in the numerator and ensuring that both components contribute comparably to the decision-making process.
 It is noted that this decision-making function is merely one of the viable functions, which could be further refined to suit the specific anti-jamming scenario.

+It is noted that, in the proposed joint decision mechanism, the coarse-grained spectrum prediction results are not used as a standalone decision but instead serve as an input to the joint decision module.
+During the early training stages, these predictions help improve the quality of action selection over random exploration.
+As a result, the agent is more likely to obtain positive reward samples early on, which in turn accelerates the rate of convergence of the Q-network and enhances the anti-jamming performance.
+This design improves the exploration efficiency of the DRL framework without compromising its learning capability.

-The training procedure of the proposed joint inference and decision-making model is detailed in Algorithm \ref{alg1}.
-We incorporate two distinct loss terms (i.e., $L^C(\psi)$ defined in (\ref{22}) and $L^Q(\theta)$ defined in (\ref{29})) to construct an aggregated loss function $L(\theta, \psi)$ for training the proposed anti-jamming model, jointly.
+The training procedure for the proposed joint inference and decision-making model is detailed in Algorithm \ref{alg1}, where $L^C_\text{th}$ serves as the threshold to balance exploration and exploitation for the anti-jamming agent.
+We incorporate two distinct loss terms (i.e., $L^C(\psi)$ defined in eq. (\ref{22}) and $L^Q(\theta)$ defined in eq. (\ref{29})) to construct an aggregated loss function $L(\theta, \psi)$ for training the proposed anti-jamming model, jointly.
 The aggregated loss $L(\theta, \psi)$ is defined as